daydreamplace/react-recruitment-task/README.md

 <br />

-2. Navigate to a folder and download the package.
+2. Navigate to a folder
 ```
 cd react-task
 ```

 <br />

-3.  npm install
+3. Download the package.
 ```
 npm i
 ```